narfdotpl/lenso/README.md

 Meta
 ----

 Hello, my name is [Maciej Konieczny](http://narf.pl/).
-I started playing with lenses and created Lenso (it means "a lens" in Esperanto) after watching Brandon Williams' talk [Lenses in Swift](https://www.youtube.com/watch?v=ofjehH9f-CU).
+I started experimenting with lenses and created Lenso (it means "a lens" in Esperanto) after watching Brandon Williams' talk [Lenses in Swift](https://www.youtube.com/watch?v=ofjehH9f-CU).
 I recommend you watch it too, it's good! :)

 By the way, I'm looking for a job, so if you’re working on a good product (an iOS app, a web service, a game, an ecosystem…), check out [my CV](http://narf.pl/cv), mention me to your boss, and get in touch via email at <hello@narf.pl>.